domRiddle/ASF/Remote-communication.md

 ## Steam group

-ASF communicated with our **[Steam group](https://steamcommunity.com/groups/archiasf)**.
+ASF communicates with our **[Steam group](https://steamcommunity.com/groups/archiasf)**.
 The group provides you with announcements, especially new versions, critical issues, Steam problems and other things that are important to keep community updated.
 It also allows you to use our technical support, by asking questions, resolving problems, reporting issues or suggesting improvements.
 By default, accounts used in ASF will automatically join the group upon login.

 You can decide to opt-out of joining the group by disabling `SteamGroup` flag in bot's **[`RemoteCommunication`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#remotecommunication)** settings.